-During this period of social distancing to defeat the COVID-19 pandemic, we are suspending most face-to-face activities.
-We hope this suspension will be brief, but in the meantime, it seems the best way to keep our members safe and reduce the spread of the virus to vulnerable people in our community and around us.
+During this period of social distancing to defeat the COVID-19 pandemic, we are suspending most face-to-face activities in line with govenement guidance but most importantly as the best way to keep our members safe and reduce the spread of the virus to vulnerable people in our community and around us.

 On the positive side – we now have the opportunity to try out ways of gathering virtually for all sorts of purposes, including prayer, learning, socializing, and sharing our fears and concerns in a caring and reassuring space.